DanielSteele1/DanielSteele1/README.md

 I'm Daniel Steele, a Full Stack Developer in my final year of Computer Science(BSc Hons) at the University of Plymouth.

-I build full stack web applications using the MERN Stack.
+I build full stack web applications using the MERN Stack, and utilising different APIs in my projects.
 In my course, I have also tinkered with C++ to create console based games, and used OpenGL to create different scenes and environments.

 <!-- My Portfolio Website: -->